-All residential properties can have a junior dwelling unit by converting a bedroom to include an efficiency kitchen and separate entrance.
-Accessory dwellings are allowed where the parcel meets certain criteria (e.g. minimum parcel size and septic requirements).
+All residential properties can have a junior accessory dwelling unit (JADU) by converting a bedroom to include an efficiency kitchen and separate entrance.
+Accessory dwelling units (ADUs) are allowed where adequate water and sewer or septic are demonstrated (there is no minimum lot size for an accessory dwelling unit).
 A single parcel that meets the criteria can have both a junior and accessory dwelling unit in addition to the primary residence.
 The County is allowing residents to build detached accessory dwelling units to live in while they are rebuilding their main residence.

 Incentive for Construction of New Accessory Dwelling Units

-Development impact fees that are typically charged on new residential units to cover the cost of improvements needed for traffic and parks has been reduced or waived for new accessory dwelling units in the burn areas as noted below.
+Development impact fees that are typically charged on new residential units to cover the cost of improvements needed for traffic and parks has been reduced or waived for new accessory dwelling units as noted below.
 The fee reduction is intended to encourage construction or installation of accessory dwelling units to house fire victims while rebuilding or add to the rental housing stock.